DiegoZoracKy/for-each-property/README.md

 # for-each-property

 Executes a callback for each property found on a object, with options regarding **enumerability** (enumerable or non-enumerable) and **ownership** (inherited or only own properties).
-It excludes built-in properties from Object and Function prototypes by default, and this behavior can also be configured via options.
+It excludes built-in properties from Object and Function prototypes by default, and this behaviour can also be configured via options.

 ## Goal